ARRIS International, plc (ARRIS) Policy on

 A. Disclosures Made Under Securities Laws

-The Company will make full, fair, accurate, timely and understandable disclosure in the reports it files with the Securities and Exchange Commission and in its other public communications.
+The Company will make full, fair, accurate, timely and understandable disclosure in the reports it files with the UK Companies House and with the US Securities and Exchange Commission and in its other public communications.

 B. Proper Use and Recording of Funds, Assets and Disbursements